Barqawiz/Android-Kotlin-Basic2Advanced/README.md

  The applications tuned a little from the original course with more features to validate extra development capabilities or to work with latest Android studio and Kotlin releases after the course:

 ## Basics
-All applications inside /basic folder:
+All applications under /basic folder:

 - **DiceRoller**: the basic of Android layouts and actions.<br><br>
 - **Aboutme**: how to use Android data binding features.<br><br>